TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/import.rst

 .. c:function:: void _PyImport_Init()

-   Initialize the import mechanism.
+   Initialize the agiza mechanism.
 For internal use only.

 .. c:function:: void PyImport_Cleanup()